SalvatorePreviti/roaring-wasm/packages/roaring-wasm/README.md

 # roaring-wasm

-WebAssembly port of [Roaring Bitmaps](http://roaringbitmap.org) for NodeJS.
+WebAssembly port of [Roaring Bitmaps](http://roaringbitmap.org) for Node, Browser and Deno.
 It is interoperable with other implementations via the [Roaring format](https://github.com/RoaringBitmap/RoaringFormatSpec/).

 Roaring bitmaps are compressed bitmaps.
 They can be hundreds of times faster.

 ## NOTE

-Implementation of all features is not complete and not all features can be implemented.

-This package is intended as a stripped down cross platform alternative to [roaring for NodeJS](https://www.npmjs.com/package/roaring) [repository](https://github.com/SalvatorePreviti/roaring-node) that can be used in the browser.
+This package is intended as a stripped down cross platform and broewser alternative to [roaring-node](https://www.npmjs.com/package/roaring), [repository](https://github.com/SalvatorePreviti/roaring-node).
-The NodeJS version has a better API that fully leverages the v8 garbage collector and the native CPU SIMD instructions, and has also asynchronous operations.
+If you are using just NodeJS, [roaring-node](https://github.com/SalvatorePreviti/roaring-node) is faster, has a better API that fully leverages the v8 garbage collector and the native CPU SIMD instructions, and has also asynchronous operations.

 ## installation